Cross Connection Terms and Definitions

 Potable (Domestic) Water is simply water that is safe to drink.
 Potable water is free from pollutants and contaminants and is provided to a location by a water purveyor (i.e. Las Vegas Valley Water District) or a private well.

-Potable (Domestic) Water Line is the plumbing system that carries potable water throughout a facility on the downstream side of the water meter, up until the point of a physical cross-connection.
+Potable (Domestic) Water Line is the piping system that carries potable water throughout a facility on the downstream side of the water meter, up until the point of a physical cross-connection.

-Test Tag is a certificate physically attached to a backflow device verifying the device successfully passed required testing parameters.
-The minimal information required on test tags by the health district the company’s name; individual tester’s name and certification number; company’s telephone number and date assembly tested.
-Test tags should be made of materials that can withstand various conditions of moisture so that when subjected to moist conditions the readability of the required information is not affected.
+Test Tag is a certificate physically attached to a backflow prevention device verifying the device successfully passed required testing parameters.
+The minimal information required on a test tag by the health district is the company’s name; individual tester’s name and certification number; company’s telephone number and date the device was tested.
+Test tags should be made to withstand moist conditions to ensure the readability of the required information is not affected.